 In the report, hadronic interactions were studied in the inner detector for both Geant4 and Fatras using a Geant4 hadronic interaction processor.
 The number of child particles coming out of simulated particle decays and their particle types were looked at for each simulator, and first attempts at parametrizing the hadronic interactions inside the inner pixel layers and SCT for the ATLAS detector were made.

 Badman, Ryan, "Research and Development of the Positron Damping Rings for the Proposed International Linear Collider and at CERN in Geneva, Switzerland for the Large Hadron Collider ATLAS Experiment's Integrated Simulation Framwork" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 55.

 Creative Commons License